 1500, 1800 and 2100 DIA

-Sizes 1500, 1800 and 2100 mm dia machines are massive with robust bases.
-Large heavy duty roller bearings takes care of eccentric and other radial loads.
+Sizes 1500, 1800, and 2100 mm dia machines are massive with robust bases.
+Large heavy-duty roller bearings take care of eccentric and other radial loads.

-With GMT Monochromatic Lamp one can measure flatness within 0.6 microns quickly and easily.
-These attractive and self contained units use sodium lamp to produce a brilliant glare free light of known wave length.
+With GMT Monochromatic Lamp, one can measure flatness within 0.6 microns quickly and easily.
+These attractive and self-contained units use sodium lamps to produce a brilliant glare-free light of known wavelength.
 You can observe contrasting light and dark bands on most reflective or semi-reflective surfaces.
-As a result when used with GMT optical flats, they measure surface flatness within 0.3µ on parts upto 75mm dia.
+As a result, when used with GMT optical flats, they measure surface flatness within 0.3µ on parts up to 75mm dia.

 GMT optical flats are made from clear fused quartz.
-Flats made of quartz are superior due to their very low thermal expansion and their greater resistance to abrasion.
+Flats made of quartz are superior due to their very low thermal expansion and greater abrasion resistance.
 GMT optical flats are available in 50, 75, 100 and 150mm dia sizes.

-In order to obtain utmost reflectivity from a lapped surface for light band interpretation, it is generally required to hand polish sample parts briefly after work has been lapped.
-GMT polishing stands effectively handle a fine grade polishing paper;holding it absolutely tight to prevent rounding the edges of the work, yet permitting easy access to a new section of paper when desired.
+In order to obtain the highest reflectivity from a lapped surface for light band interpretation, it is generally required to hand polish sample parts briefly after work has been lapped.
+GMT polishing stands effectively handle a fine grade polishing paper, holding it tight to prevent rounding the edges of the work, yet permitting easy access to a new section of paper when desired.
 The stand uses a standard roll of polishing paper.